 Remember that the interpreter is only there to facilitate communication - not as a participant in the conversation.

-Interpreters Code of Ethics: Interpreters are professionals who must follow a code of ethics including:
+Interpreters are professionals who must follow a code of ethics.
+Interpreters shall: